Negative Interest Rates - A Frightening Monetary Tool

 The European Central Bank (ECB) first established negative interest rates on June 11, 2014 when it set the deposit rate at -0.10%.
 Since then it has decreased it several times.
 Today it is -0.4%.
 (Key ECB Interest Rates

 ) Who pays?
 Banks deposit their money with the Central Bank – The Federal Reserve in the US, the European Central Bank in most of Europe, or The Bank of Japan in Japan.
-Normally like consumers, they are paid interest on their deposits.
+Normally like consumers, banks are paid interest on their deposits.
 However, when there is a negative interest rate the banks pay the Central Bank to hold their deposits.
 For example, if a bank averages deposits of €1,000,000 and the rate is -0.4%, the Central Bank will only return €996,000 when the member bank withdraws its funds.
 The negative rate is the interbank rate, or the rate banks are charged for holding deposits at the central bank.
 Normally, the banks absorb the cost, fearing that depositors would withdraw their money if they charged.
 (Raiffeisenbank Gmund am Tegernsee is a rare exception.)

 Prior to negative rates, the ECB used more conventional methods to increase the money supply as well as purchasing other securities.
 It seemed like anything they could do to add money to the economy was considered.
 However, banks hoarded cash following the large increase in the money supply.
 Why?
 Because they were fearful the economies would further deteriorate and some banks would fail or borrowers would not be able to repay their obligations.
 Their managements believed it was better to hold onto cash and wait until there was an improvement in the economy.
 The European economy continued to founder.
 Pumping money into the economy did not sufficiently revive it.
 The ECB grew concerned that mounting deflationary pressures would push economies into a deeper recession.
 During deflationary periods, people hoard cash.
 Why buy something today when it will cost less tomorrow?
 This behavior reduces an economy's aggregate demand and exacerbates a recession.